4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Lecture 5 - Network Scanning-2 (Types of scanning)
 # Lecture 6 - Network Scanning-3 (Fingerprinting & Banner Grabbing)
 # Lecture 7 - Enumeration
+- What is enumeration
+	- Involves an attacker creating active connections with a target and performing directed queries to gain more information
+	- Use extracted information to identify points for a system attack + use password attacks to gain unauthorized access to information system resources
 # Lecture 8 - Scapy
 - Scapy
 	- **Definition**